iliyangenkov/TMDB/README.md

 # TMDB Movie Data Exploration and Visualisation

 ## Project Overview
 An independent challenge project aiming to analyse and visualise trends in a comprehensive movie database.
-By drawing insights insights and identifying trends, our client 'The Movie Database' hopes to use this information to create a movie recommendation system for its customers.
+By drawing insights and identifying trends, our client 'The Movie Database' will use this information to create a movie recommendation system for its customers.
 The goal was to create a story that I will tell to my technical manager about my findings.
-This was towards the start of my journey towards data exploration with python.
+This was towards the start of my journey towards data exploration with Python.

 ---